What's Next: Growing Hotwells Primary

 Jump ahead to what you can do to help,

-or continue reading to learn more about the proposals and events so far.
+or continue reading to learn more about what happened and the campaign that helped save the school.

 The Cathedral Schools Trust (CST)